M41KL-N41TT/evilginx.botguard/README.md

 The idea here presents a coarse workaround of using a headless browser to obtain a legitimate token.
 It can then be used instead of the failing one with any MITM phishing tool of your preference.
 Keep in mind that this is NOT a perfect solution, but a stopgap measure to avoid being blocked.
 > ![image](https://github.com/m41k1n4177/evilginx.botguard/assets/106442797/96d8e568-11bb-4079-8e72-f0aca77fcbd3)
-> Required changes that had to be made to Google's login source code around 2019
+> Required changes that had to be made to Google's login source code around 2019/20
+>
-> source: *THE UNEXPECTED PHISH* presentation made during Hack In The Box Security Conference 2019
+> source: *THE UNEXPECTED PHISH* (Hack In The Box Security Conference 2019)

 Back in February 2021, I intended to use evilginx2 to establish a phishing page for Google.
 Subsequently, I started investigating why the then-existing Google phishlets fail post submission of email and how to build a functioning phishlet.